Behavioral contagion: Dominant leaders

 Aggressive behaviour or using coercion, fear or intimidation to imitate a behaviour is known as dominance.
 People are likely to follow dominant leaders to avoid the cost of punishment.
 However, such behaviour is more influential amongst children rather than adults: coercive children are thought to be more likeable whereas coercive adults are less likeable and, hence, influential.

 Prestigious influencers

 While dominant behaviour is displayed in the animal kingdom as well, prestigious behaviour is unique to humans.
-Unlike animals, we understand the intentions behind someone's actions rather than just being able to copy their movements precisely.
+Humans understand the intentions behind someone's actions rather than just being able to copy their movements precisely.
 This is important since it is easier to learn from the best models rather than learning by ourselves: We might know which behaviour contributes to someone's success at mastering a skill.
 Hence, we look to see who everyone else is copying i.e. we tend to copy prestigious individuals.
 Prestigious people enjoy a high degree of influence and respect and are generally the people with the most information.